pact-foundation/pact-workshop-js/README.md

 ```

-Now we run the provider tests again with the updated contract
+Now we run the provider tests again with the updated contract:

-Copy the updated contract located in `consumer/pacts/frontendwebsite-productservice.json` to `provider/pacts/frontendwebsite-productservice.json`.

 Run the command: